 We are of a firm belief that we are partners with parents in the education of their children therefore communication is critical.

-In Term 1, week 5 Parent Partnership meetings are held where parents share important information about their child, including their hopes and dreams.
-Parent-Teacher interviews also provide an opportunity for teachers and parents to discuss the student’s progress in Term 2.
+In Term 1 of each year we hold a Parent Information night for families to familiarise themselves with their child’s new learning space and teachers.
+Parent Partnership meetings are held where parents share important information about their child, including their hopes and dreams.
+Parent /Student/ Teacher Conferences (3-6) and Parent-Teacher interviews (K-2) also provide an opportunity for teachers and parents to discuss the student’s progress in Term 2.

-In term 3 a Learning Journeys evening is held; an open classroom where parents can see first-hand what their children are learning.
+In Term 3 a Learning Journeys evening is held; an open classroom where parents can see first-hand what their children are learning.

 Our school provides news via alerts on an App, and a weekly electronic newsletter which can be printed.
 To stay connected with the school regular messages are sent through our App and parent are also contacted regularly through other forms of communication set up by each teacher.